Mechanism design for aggregating energy consumption and quality of service in speed scaling scheduling: Proportional cost sharing

-By the symmetry of the players, the second player's best response is in fact an identical function of $d_1$ as the one stated in Lemma~\ref{lem:bestResponse}.
-By straightforward inspection it follows that there is no fix point $(d_1,d_2)$ to this game, which implies the following theorem, see Figure~\ref{fig:bestResponse12} for illustration.
+By the symmetry of the players, the second player's best response is in fact an identical function of $d_1$ as the one stated in Corollary~\ref{cor:bestResponse}.
+By straightforward inspection it follows that there is no fix point $(d_1,d_2)$ to this game, which concludes the proof of Theorem \ref{thm:prop}, see Figure~\ref{fig:bestResponse12} for illustration.